 If you’re staying in the south near or in Cagliari, Chia Beach is a must visit.
 The water here is not nearly as blue and clear as the beaches on the Tyrrhenian Sea side of the island, but it’s a beautiful beach none the less.

-Visit Sardinia to bask in the sun at Mari Pintou – South Sardinia
+Mari Pintou – South Sardinia

 Mari Pintou is a must when you visit Sardinia.
 It’s also located in the south of the island, but it is east of Cagliari and also within striking distance of the city.